edsonportosilva/OptiCommPy/README.md

   - *Mutual information* (MI).
   - *Generalized mutual information* (GMI).
   - *Normalized generalized mutual information* (NGMI).
-* Vizualization of the spectrum of electrical/optical signals, signal constellations and eyediagrams.
+* Visualization of the spectrum of electrical/optical signals, signal constellations, and eyediagrams.

 ## How can I contribute?

-If you want to contribute to this project, just implement the feature you want and send me a pull request.
+If you want to contribute to this project, implement the feature you want and send me a pull request.
 If you want to suggest new features or discuss anything related to OptiCommPy, please get in touch with me (edsonporto88@gmail.com).

 ## Requirements/Dependencies